 Carlo di Florio

-Carlo di Florio serves as the Chief Risk Officer and Head of Strategy for the Financial Industry Regulatory Authority (FINRA), where he is responsible for Strategic Planning, Emerging Risks & Regulatory Issues, Enterprise Risk Management, Operational Risk and Quality Management.
-These functions support FINRA’s mission of investor protection and market integrity by teaming across the organization to define and align strategy, foster innovation and ongoing improvement, monitor emerging risks and regulatory issues, promote enterprise risk management and support quality management.
+Carlo di Florio is responsible for Strategic Planning, Emerging Risks & Regulatory Issues, Enterprise Risk Management, Operational Risk and Quality Management.
+These functions support the Financial Industry Regulatory Authority's (FINRA's) mission of investor protection and market integrity by teaming across the organization to define and align strategy, foster innovation and ongoing improvement, monitor emerging risks and regulatory issues, promote enterprise risk management and support quality management.
 Di Florio also serves on the Executive Committee of the Board of Governors of the Risk Management Association in New York, and he teaches Strategic Risk Management at Columbia University’s Master’s program in Enterprise Risk Management.

 Before joining the SEC in 2010, di Florio was a partner with PricewaterhouseCoopers in its Financial Services Risk & Regulatory Practice in New York, advising financial services clients across banking, capital markets, asset management and insurance industries globally.
-He received his Master of Laws (LL.M) in International and Comparative Law, with distinction, from Georgetown University Law Center, his J.D. from Penn State University and his bachelor's degree in Political Economy from Tulane University.
-He is widely published, a frequent conference speaker and has participated on numerous standard setting initiatives.
-Di Florio was named by the National Association of Corporate Directors as one of the 100 Most Influential Leaders in Corporate Governance and by The National Law Journal as one of the Top 50 Trailblazers & Pioneers in Governance, Risk Management and Compliance.
+He is widely published, a frequent conference speaker and has participated in numerous standard-setting initiatives.
+Di Florio was named by the National Association of Corporate Directors as one of the 100 Most Influential Leaders in Corporate Governance and by The National Law Journal as one of the Top 50 Trailblazers & Pioneers in Governance, Risk Management, and Compliance.